-An experienced lawyer will also know what local laws, procedures, or recent cases might impact your court case.
+An experienced drug defense lawyer will also know what local laws, procedures, or recent cases might impact your court case.
 They might even have contacts in the area you can utilize.

 Make sure the lawyer you choose has years of experience in Louisiana.
 Some laws can differ based on your location.
 If they’re new to the area, they might work off of irrelevant information.

 Interview a few lawyers on your list.
 Determine:

 - How long they’ve specialized as a criminal defense attorney